 (3) Kids can take care of their skeletons by eating healthy and exercising.

-Teaching your children how to eat properly will ensure that their bones will stay strong for the rest of their lives.
+Reading books to your children about eating healthy will teach them the value of nourishment and ensure that their bones will stay strong for the rest of their lives.
 Encourage them to eat foods rich in calcium like broccoli, fish, and dairy.
 Exercise is also key in strengthening the bones.
 Weight-bearing activity is especially helpful to ensure the skeleton does not weaken and cause problems for kids when they are older.

 They have an enamel coating that protects all of the sensitive nerves and tissues buried inside of them.
 Think about all of the work teeth have to do to keep people nourished and fed.
 They can endure more wear and tear than any single bone in the human body.